BlopaSc/PAIndemic/README.md

     * time
     * traceback

+### How to test an AI

+To test an AI all you need to do is have their implementation inherit from the Player Class (explained below) with the two required request methods (request_action and request_discard).
+Our release includes a variety of agents including: RandomPlayer, HeuristicPlayer and PlanningPlayer which can be used as an example or for testing purposes.

+To run the tests all that is required is to load the class into the FinalTests&#46;py file, modify the variable cls to the class name and execute.
+This script executes a number of games (currently 1000) using the desired number of threads (currently 7) for the 4-5-6 epidemics and 2-3-4 players combinations.
+A seed or seeds can be specified for the randomness, each game will receive a multiple of this seed as its randomness.
+If more than one seed is specified the script will run the games for each of these seeds (3 seeds x 1000 games x 9 combinations = 27000 games).

-### How to get this running
+### How to get the client running

-The Python server-game logic system is really straightforward so I won't explain how to get it running cause it already should be.
-But in case you are missing any of those libraries, download them and install them.
+The Python server-game logic system simply requires the user to run the Server&#46;py code using Python.
+If you are missing any of the mentioned libraries, download and install them.
-To run the system (server-client implementation) it is required to create a build of the web-client implementation.
+To run the client it is required to create a build of the web-client implementation.
 To create this build follow this guidelines:

 * Run Unity and __ADD__ the project directory (_PandemicWeb_) to your projects.
 * Choose whichever version you have available and select WebGL as target platform